National Assembly of Pakistan: Legislative procedures

 The bill relating to the Federal Legislative List can be originated in either house.
 If the House passes a bill through a majority vote, it shall be transmitted to the other place.
 If the other house passes it without amendment, it shall be presented to the President for assent.

 If the bill, transmitted to the other house, is not passed within ninety days or rejected, it shall be considered in a joint sitting to be summoned by the President at the request of the house in which the bill was originated.
 If the bill is passed in the joint sitting, with or without amendments, by the votes of the majority of the members of the two houses, it shall be presented to the President for assent.

 If the bill is presented to the President for assent, he shall assent to the bill in not later than ten days.
 If it is not a money bill, the President may return it to the Majlis-e-Shoora with a message requesting that the bill be reconsidered and an amendment specified in the message be considered.
 The Majlis-e-Shoora shall reconsider the bill in a joint sitting.
 If the bill is passed again, with or without amendment, by a vote of the majority of the members present and voting, it shall be presented to the President and the President shall give his assent within ten days; failing which such assent shall be deemed to have been given.

 Under the Constitution, the Parliament may also legislate for two or more provinces by consent and request made by those provinces.
 If the federal government proclaims a state of emergency in any province, the power to legislate about that province is vested in the Parliament.
 But the bills passed by the Parliament during the state of emergency shall cease to be in force after the expiration of six months from the date that the emergency is lifted.
 Nevertheless, the steps already taken under these acts shall remain valid.

 Leaders

 Leader of the House

 The Leader of the House is the highest-ranking representative of the majority party in the National Assembly, usually the Prime Minister.

 Leader of the Opposition

 The Leader of the Opposition is the highest-ranking representative of the main opposition party.

 Committees

-While recognizing the Committee System, the committees have been empowered to go into all matters of the ministry.
+While recognising the Committee System, the committees have been empowered to go into all matters of the ministry.
 A matter can be remitted to a standing committee by the Speaker or the Assembly suo moto and without moving any motion.

 The committees have also been empowered to invite or summon before it any member or any other person having a special interest in any matter under its consideration and may hear expert evidence and hold public hearings.